Do I Need Therapy? How to Recognize the Signs and What to Do Next

-Jun 22, 2025
+asking for help therapy Jun 22, 2025

 When life starts feeling overwhelming, many of us find ourselves at a crossroads, questioning if we need extra help.
-Often, we think about therapy for others—our children, partners, or friends—but struggle to see how it might benefit us.
-This was exactly my experience when I went through a difficult time in my life.
+Many of us think about therapy for other people first—our children, our partners, or our friends.
+It can be much harder to imagine that we might benefit from it ourselves.

 I'll be transparent.
 At first, I thought my child needed therapy, and that’s where I started.
 I was witnessing concerning behavior in them: outbursts, mood swings, and a level of distress that was hard to ignore.
 As a parent, I was naturally worried and sought help for them.
 However, as I dug deeper with the help of professionals, I discovered an uncomfortable truth: My child’s distress was a reflection of my own unresolved issues.
 The real question wasn't whether my child needed therapy, but rather, "Do I need therapy?"